 A federal district court judge denied the store's motion to compel arbitration on these facts, holding that the store could not prove there was ever a valid agreement.
 The Second Circuit vacated that decision and returned the case to the district court for reconsideration.
 Essentially, the appeals court and the district court disagreed as to whether or not the Election Form itself constituted a valid “offer.”
 The Second Circuit said that while the language of the store's form was “somewhat disingenuous,” it could still be understood as an arbitration agreement.

 The Second Circuit further held that if the plaintiff received the form as the store alleges, his “silence” or failure to return the Election Form would constitute “acceptance” of the arbitration agreement under New York law.
 But since the question of receipt remains in dispute, further proceedings in the district court are necessary.

 Do Not Sign Before Talking to a Lawyer

-If you receive any type of employment agreement or form from your employer and you do not understand its meaning, you should speak with a qualified New York employment law attorney right away.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, if you need help today.
+If you receive any type of employment agreement or form from your employer and you do not understand its meaning, you should speak with a qualified New York employment attorney right away.
+Contact the Law Offices of Nisar Law Group, P.C., if you need help today.